f5devcentral/f5-agility-labs-nginx/docs/class14/module4/module4a.rst

 9. Click **Save**. **Permission Update Staged** will be displayed.
 Once applied, this will permit the developers to have access to the analytics data on the NIM dashboard.

    At this point, the staged permissions look like this:

    .. image:: ../images/image-22.png
+     :width: 700

    Next we will add the ability for the developer role to update the Template Submission object of the NGINX instance that proxies the PyGoat application.

 10. You will be returned to the **Edit Role** view.
 Click **Add Permission**.